jmigual/APATeoria/Real Time Systems/lesson_11.md

 - Pessimistic analysis far from reality
 - It leads to overprovisioning the system

-### Model it using more expensive task models
+#### Model it using more expensive task models

 **Advantages**:

-- It is safe but not pesimistic: you can use it to obtain the WCRT of the task
+- It is safe but not pessimistic: you can use it to obtain the WCRT of the task
 - Necessary for hard real-time systems

 **Disadvantages**:

 - It is too complex to derive such a model from a general application
-- Some system do not have such a regular pattern
+- Some systems do not have such a regular pattern
 - It is hard to analyze such a complex workload

-### Just use a smaller value
+#### Just use a smaller value

 There will be cases where the actual execution time is larger than you expected it to be.
 This is called **overrun**.